the Open Road

 OAA members share a vision for the connected car, and bringing these open standards of innovation to the market will help extend people's mobile experience seamlessly to another platform they already know and love.
 Timing from each automaker will vary, but you can expect to see the first cars with Android integration by the end of this year.
 The OAA invites other automotive technology companies to join in this endeavor.

-- What is the Open Automotive Alliance™?The Open Automotive Alliance is a group of technology and automotive companies who have come together to bring the best of Android into the automobile in a safe and seamless way.
+- What is the Open Automotive Alliance™?The Open Automotive Alliance is a group of technology and automotive companies who have come together to bring the best of Android into the automobile in a seamless and driver-centric way that helps minimize distraction.

 - Why is this beneficial to automakers?Automakers will be able to leverage a platform already being used by millions to deliver a familiar and consistent experience to their customers.
 Taking a platform centric approach enables high quality application development in a way that is purpose built for cars.

-- Why is this beneficial to drivers?Drivers are already trying to access mobile services while they're on the road, but in ways that aren't always seamless or safe.
-By working with automakers to deliver these experiences in ways that make sense for the automobile, drivers can get what they're looking for without disrupting their focus on the road.
+- Why is this beneficial to drivers?Drivers are already trying to access mobile services while they're on the road, but in ways that aren't always seamless or driver-centric.
+By working with automakers to deliver these experiences in ways that make sense for the automobile, drivers can get what they're looking for while keeping their primary focus on the road.

-- Why is this beneficial for developers?With one platform that developers are already familiar with to target (rather than a patchwork of platforms from different automakers), developers will be able to focus on delivering a powerful experience for users.
+- Why is this beneficial for developers?With the Android platform that developers are already familiar with to target (rather than a patchwork of platforms from different automakers), developers will be able to focus on delivering a powerful experience for users.
+Developers are able to take advantage of template based frameworks which provide app customization for the developer while also providing app familiarization for the driver to reduce distraction.

-- Who can join the Open Automotive Alliance?We welcome those in the automotive and technology space who are committed to bringing the best of mobile into the automobile in safe and seamless ways.
+- Who can join the Open Automotive Alliance?We welcome those in the automotive and technology space who are committed to bringing the best of mobile devices into the automobile in driver-centric and seamless ways.

-- How will Android work inside of the automobile?We're working with our partners to enable better integration between cars and Android devices in order to create a safer, car optimized experience.
+- How will Android work inside of the automobile?We're working with our partners to enable better integration between cars and Android devices (e.g. phone pairing, voice-only text response) in order to create a driver-centric, car optimized experience.
 We're also developing new Android platform features that will enable the car itself to become a connected Android device.
-Stay tuned for more details coming soon.
+See more details and download the Android Auto app for your mobile device here.

-- Are you working with government safety organizations?Yes, we have been in contact with government agencies like the National Highway Traffic Safety Administration (NHTSA).
-Our goal is to build an experience that helps drivers get what they're looking for without disrupting their focus on the road.
+- Are you working with government safety organizations?Yes, we have been in contact with government agencies like the National Highway Traffic Safety Administration (NHTSA) and the U.S. Department of Transportation.
+OAA's member companies also have experts who participate in technical automotive safety committees including International Standards Organization (ISO) and Society of Automotive Engineers (SAE).
+OAA's goal is to build an experience that helps drivers get what they're looking for while keeping their primary focus on the road.